 Where the heck did this come from?
 Is there a root cause?
 Why did I get depressed?
 I doubt I’ll ever know the answer.
 In the end, I suppose it doesn’t really matter all that much; still, I wish I knew more about this beast that has intruded into my life.
 How did it sneak up out of nowhere, and why did it pick me?
 Is it the ghost of that distant great-uncle’s genes swooping in to haunt me but sparing everyone else in the family?

 Whether it’s saying that everyone only needs meds, or everyone needs to do a psychotherapeutic deep dive to get at their deepest inner wounds, saying that depression only exists a certain way excludes and can even alienate people who don’t experience depression in that particular way.

 It makes a lot more sense to me to consider everyone with depression as a unique individual who may have multiple factors contributing to their depression.
 When those factors are identified, they can be addressed in whatever way seems most helpful for the individual.

-So let’s throw away the boxes, and recognize people for the complex individuals that they are.
+For now, science hasn’t given us a lot of answers about whether a root cause for depression exists; only more questions.
+Maybe we’ll get there, but for now, let’s throw away the boxes, and recognize people for the complex individuals that they are.